 For Donated Items:

-First thing: get receipts from the charity for every item you donate.
+First thing: Get detailed receipts from the charity for every item you donate.
 It’s a good idea to create an itemized list when you donate.
 If it’s a bunch of stuff with minimal value, you can group it like household goods, books, and clothing for the list.
-You can also include the approximate “yard sale” value at the time so you don’t have to figure it out months later at tax time.
+You can also include the approximate “yard sale” value at the time, so you don’t have to figure it out months later at tax time.

-If your total donated items come to more than $500, you’ll need to include IRS Form 8283 in your tax return.
+If any of your donated items (including grouped items) is valued at more than $500, you’ll need to include IRS Form 8283 in your tax return.
 If any single item is worth $250 or more, you need a receipt that clearly shows the value of the item on the date of donation.

 Make Direct Donations From Your IRA

-Once you’ve retired, you can qualify for a special tax break.
-If you continue charitable donations post-retirement, make the contributions directly from your traditional IRA to significantly lower your tax bill.
+Once you’ve reached age 70.5, you can qualify for a special tax break.
+If you continue charitable donations after retirement, you can make the contributions directly from your traditional IRA to significantly lower your tax bill.

 Here’s how this special rule changes your tax situation: